2020/21 at University College Birmingham

 If you subsequently develop symptoms while you are self-isolating, you must then restart your 10 days of self-isolation from the day your symptoms started.

-If someone I live with has symptoms, do I have to self-isolate?
+If someone I live with has symptoms or has tested positive, do I have to self-isolate?

-Yes, for 10 days from when the person you live with first developed symptoms.
+Yes, for 10 days from when the person you live with first developed symptoms, or from when they tested positive.

-The person you live with should self-isolate for 10 days and book a test.
+The person you live with should self-isolate for 10 days, and if they have not yet been tested, they should book a test.
 If their test result is negative, you can both stop self-isolation.
 If their result is positive, you both must continue to self-isolate until the end of the 10 day period.

 If someone I have been in close contact with has symptoms, do I need to self-isolate?